sveltejs/svelte/CONTRIBUTING.md

 * [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)
 * [Building Welcoming Communities](https://opensource.guide/building-community/)

-## Get Involved
+## Get involved

 There are many ways to contribute to Svelte, and many of them do not involve writing any code.
 Here's a few ideas to get started:

 - Simply start using Svelte.
 Go through the [Getting Started](https://svelte.dev/blog/the-easiest-way-to-get-started) guide.
 Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](#reporting-new-issues).
 - Look through the [open issues](https://github.com/sveltejs/svelte/issues).
 Provide workarounds, ask for clarification, or suggest labels.
 Help [triage issues](#triaging-issues-and-pull-requests).
 - If you find an issue you would like to fix, [open a pull request](#your-first-pull-request).
-- Read through our amazing [Tutorials](https://svelte.dev/tutorial/basics).
-If you find anything that is confusing or can be improved, you can make edits by clicking "Edit this chapter" at the bottom left of the tutorials.
+- Read through our [tutorials](https://svelte.dev/tutorial/basics).
+If you find anything that is confusing or can be improved, you can make edits by clicking "Edit this chapter" at the bottom left of the tutorial page.
 - Take a look at the [features requested](https://github.com/sveltejs/svelte/labels/enhancement) by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.
-If you think you need help planning your contribution, please ping us on Twitter at [@sveltejs](https://twitter.com/sveltejs) and let us know you are looking for a bit of help.
+If you think you need help planning your contribution, please ping us on Discord at [svelte.dev/chat](https://svelte.dev/chat) and let us know you are looking for a bit of help.

-### Triaging Issues and Pull Requests
+### Triaging issues and pull requests

 One great way you can contribute to the project without writing any code is to help triage issues and pull requests as they come in.